What budget for activities and outings Barbados?

 Prices are a little higher than in France, except for local products (such as rum).
 As Barbados is on the cruise itinerary, you'll find quite a few duty-free stores (including the famous Bridgetown Duty Free, Colombian Emeralds or the luxurious Limegrove Lifestyle Centre in Holetown).
 You'll just need to show your boarding pass (if you're on a cruise) or your return ticket (if you're flying back) and your passport to benefit from duty-free prices.
 The difference in price can vary from 20% to 40%, so it's not hard to see why.

-Stores accept credit cards, but be sure to bring cash
+Stores accept credit cards, but bring cash just in case.

 What budget to eat Barbados?